-Eligibility for NV Energy Solar and Energy Storage Incentives
+Eligibility for NV Energy Storage and Low Income Solar Incentives

 Energy Storage Eligibility

-The minimum for the commercial storage program is 100 kilowatts.
-The storage system also needs to be powered by at least 75 percent renewable energy to qualify.
+To qualify for the commercial storage program, customers need to install a minimum of 100 kilowatts.
+Like residential storage, these also need the capability to charge at least 75 percent with renewable energy to qualify.

 NV Energy’s Incentive Application Requirements